 Blogging Has A Dramatic Impact

 A good blog doesn’t just build trust.
 It gets you found, too.
 Google uses fresh content as a part of its search algorithm, pushing sites that actively blog closer to the top of their rankings.
-The way they see it, the best sites constantly add new information for their clients.
+The way they see it, the best sites constantly add new information to their clients.

 Blogging Gets A Bad Rap